Making a Request for Information

 Begin the process with an informal request by contacting the department or office you believe may hold the record(s) you seek.
 Discuss your request with a staff member to determine if the record(s) exist that respond to your request and if the record(s) can be disclosed to you routinely through regular procedures.
 Access to information is subject to limited and specific exemptions, some of which are mandatory while others are discretionary.

 If the department does not provide access to the record(s), you may submit a formal request in writing with the required $5 fee, either delivering it by hand or mailing it to the Freedom of Information and Privacy Coordinator.
 Make your check or money order payable to Brock University.
-Requests received by electronic mail are generally not accepted.
 See Contact Information.

 If you are unsure how to describe the record(s)/personal information, contact the Freedom of Information and Privacy Coordinator for help in formulating your request.

 When your request is received, the University will send you an acknowledgement letter and may contact you to clarify the access request.